KittyCAD/modeling-app/docs/kcl/arc.md

 	angle_start: number,
 	// The radius.
 	radius: number,
-	// The tag.
-	tag: string,
 } |
 {
 	// The center.
 	center: [number, number],
 	// The radius.
 	radius: number,
-	// The tag.
-	tag: string,
 	// The to point.
 	to: [number, number],
 }